Oscar Jackson | PHOTOSPORT

 Winning well in Auckland was just the ticket, and it will go down in the books also for wicketkeeper Tom Blundell’s maiden List A one-day wicket.

-Blundell handed the keeping gloves to Peter Younghusband in the 40th over and after dotting down his first delivery, trapped dangerman Bevon Jacobs on 38 next ball — sparking ebullient hooting and hollering from his delighted teammates.
+Blundell handed the keeping gloves to Peter Younghusband in the 40th over and, after dotting down his first delivery, trapped dangerman Bevon Jacobs on 38 next ball — sparking ebullient hooting and hollering from his teammates.

 View this post on Instagram

-Nick Greenwood at fifth chnge had meanwhile stopped the Aces’ good start at the top with 3/24, and Jesse Tashkoff finished with three as well with the Aucklanders disappointed with their tally.
+Nick Greenwood at fifth change had meanwhile stopped the Aces’ good start with 3/24 at the top, and Jesse Tashkoff finished with three as well, leaving the Aucklanders disappointed with their tally.

-In the chase, young Jackson got the team cracking at first drop but after he was bowled by Adi Ashok, credit also goes to Mo Abbas (an unbeaten 53 off 80) and Blundell some more (49 not out off 31) who made sure the team raced home for the win in the 44th over, but not quickly enough for a bonus point.
+In the chase, exciting young Jackson got the team cracking at first drop, but after he was bowled by Adi Ashok, credit also goes to Mo Abbas (an unbeaten 53 off 80) and Blundell some more (49 not out off 31) who made sure the team raced home for the win in the 44th over, but just not quickly enough for a bonus point.

-The Stags were meanwhile all out in the 44th over in Hamilton, after Northern spinner Tim Pringle had broken a threatening century partnership between Foxcroft (72 off 56) and Josh Clarkson (66 off 59).
+The Stags were meanwhile all out in the 44th over in Hamilton, after Northern spinner Tim Pringle had broken a century partnership between Foxcroft (72 off 56) and Josh Clarkson (66 off 59) that threatened to turn the match on its head.

 Josh Brown | MBUTCHER

-Pringle finished with 4/29 off his 10 and while tall paceman Josh Brown made a good impact at the top and walked off with 3/51 as Northern did enough for the bonus in Hamilton.
+Pringle finished with 4/29 off his 10 while tall paceman Josh Brown made a good impact at the top and walked off with 3/51, as Northern did enough for the bonus to boot in Hamilton.

-ND now heads to their Whangārei home of Cobham Oval to host the Aces with those two teams now uncomfortably parked at fourth and fifth on the ladder.
+ND now heads to their Whangārei home of Cobham Oval to host the Aces with those two teams now uncomfortably sitting at fourth and fifth on the ladder.

 All matches are free admission and livestreamed on NZC YouTube from 10.30am.